kmaida/gatsby-speakerbot/docs/usage.md

 When you submit a new upcoming speaking event, Speakerbot will notify you via DM _after your event date has elapsed_ to prompt you to fill out a post-event report.
 A button to do so will be provided in the message, with information prefilled from your event listing.

+You can also _snooze the post-event form reminder_.
+If your event is still ongoing, you're traveling, or you still have some things to catch up on before you fill out your report, you can snooze the reminder until a date you specify.

 ![screenshot of DM followup](scheduled-followup.png)

 ## Admin